How to Day Trade with Trend

 - The market breaks out of the highs only to retrace back much lower (which makes it prone to false breakout).
 Pullbacks often breakthrough areas of minor demand (uptrend) or minor supply (downtrend)

-- Majority of open prices will be into 50% or more of the prior bar range
+- The majority of open prices will be into 50% or more of the prior bar range

 - Close may not move in direction of the previous bar